Step 1: Request an Application for an Absentee Ballot

 Voters should be aware that the absentee ballots themselves cannot be distributed prior to October 1st, by Connecticut law.
 The small amount of time between October 1st and November 2nd makes it imperative that voters return their applications and their ballots as soon as possible.

 Once you have filled out your Absentee Ballot, you have three options.

 1. You may mail it back to your Town Clerk.
 Given the anticipated postal service slowdown, please do not delay.

 2. You may drop it off (physically) at the secure Absentee Ballot drop box installed outside of your town hall.
-The SOTS is recommending this as the safest option.

 3. If you have received an Absentee Ballot, but change your mind and choose instead to vote in person on Election Day, you can still do so.
 Simply rip up your Absentee Ballot.
 (As a precaution, bring the ripped ballot with you to the polls so it is clear to the poll volunteers you have not already voted.)